Censorship and prohibitions in works of art of the modern era

 Photo: public domain

-What effects could such a polemical artistic dispute have?
+What impact could such a polemical artistic dispute have?
 Is it still possible to find out today?

 Every artist had to be particularly creative when it came to avoiding prosecution for their critical and offensive statements.
 Can you give us an example?

 Doris Lehmann: Giovanni Battista Piranesi is an outstanding example of a graphic artist who repeatedly circumvented censorship.
-It is known that he sold, sent and archived banned prints.
+It is known that he sold, sent, and archived banned prints.
 For his pamphlet, he had the text printed in Florence and secretly brought to Rome.
-He even distributed a second edition of it, but "toned down" controversial image details by reworking printing plates and erasing inscriptions that could put him in danger.
-Contemporaries were nevertheless able to identify the abbreviated names without great difficulty.
+He even distributed a second edition of it, but “toned down” controversial image details by reworking printing plates and erasing inscriptions that could put him in danger.
+Contemporary witnesses were nevertheless able to identify the abbreviated names without great difficulty.

 Print from the series 'The Invented Prisons' (1761) by Giovanni Battista Piranesi